meechanism/meechanism/content/projects/plants/terminology/index.md

 ---
 title: Plant Terminology
-date: "2020-04-25T22:12:03.284Z"
 tags: ["plants", "indoor", "terminology"]
 description: Learn common plant terminology to boost your plant knowledge!
 ---

+Notes: Anything in the quote format will denote Greek words/phrases

+> Greek: definition

+---

+## Chlorophyll

+Responsible for the green color of leaves.
+Chlorotic leaves are pale, yellow, or yellow-white (see _Chlorosis_).
+Essential in photosynthesis, allowing plants to absorb energy from light.

+## Chlorosis

+A condition in which leaves produce insufficient chlorophyll.

+> _Khloros_: meaning "greenish-yellow", "pale green", "pale", "pallid", or "fresh".

 ## Epiphyte

-Greek word:

-- Epi = top on
-- Phyte = plant
+> _Epi:_ top of

+> _Phyte_: plant

 Epiphytes are plants that grow on top of other plants, usually trees!
-Examples are:
+Examples are: orchids, airplants, etc.

-- orchids
-- airplants

 They derive nutrition from the air, humidity, dust, and other things around them.

+## Variegation

+The appearance of differently colored sections on the leaves or even the stem of plants.